 In Minds Made for Stories, author and educator Tom Newkirk argues that narrative is “the deep structure of all good writing” (19).
 Although many K-12 standards, including the NJ ELA standards and the CCSS, distinguish between narrative and informational text as well as narrative, informational, and argumentative writing, Newkirk troubles these categories, asserting they are not as clear cut as they might seem.
 We instinctively use story “to inform, to persuade, to entertain, to express” (6); we use story to make sense of the world and our own place in it.
 Narrative is “a property of mind, an innate and indispensable form of understanding” (34).
 This summer’s institute will explore the power of story in the texts we read, write, and teach.

 Each day of the institute follows the same schedule:

 9:30-11:30am – morning workshop

 12:30-1:30pm – discussing classroom applications with the coordinator

 Complimentary copies of the main texts for the workshops will be provided to participants.

 While each day of the institute features its own specific goals, the institute as a whole has been designed so that participants will

-- participate in a community of teachers that promotes curiosity and inquiry and that offers mentorship from experts in poetry, the English language, and pedagogy.
+- participate in a community of teachers that promotes curiosity and inquiry and that offers mentorship from experts in literature, composition, language, creative writing, and pedagogy.

-Throughout the week, participants are provided with specific examples of how teaching poetry (without fear!) aligns with the New Jersey Student Learning Goals for English Language Arts: Reading, Writing, Speaking and Listening, and Language (6-12).
+Throughout the week, participants are provided with specific examples of how student engagement with stories and storytelling aligns with the New Jersey Student Learning Goals for English Language Arts: Reading, Writing, Speaking and Listening, and Language (6-12).